18 U.S.C. § 1343 - Federal Wire Fraud Law

 What Are the Defenses for 18 U.S.C.
 1343?

 Suppose you have been charged with the federal crime of wire fraud.
-In that case, our federal criminal defense lawyers could use different strategies to obtain the best possible outcome.
+In that case, our federal criminal defense lawyers can employ various strategies to achieve the best possible outcome.
 What we have you do is have you come into the office.
-We sit down and go over all of the facts and details, and then we strategize how we're going to defend you.
+We sit down and review all the facts and details, and then we strategize how to defend you.

 Perhaps we can argue that there was a lack of intent.
-Recall that a wire fraud case requires a prosecutor to prove you had a specific intent to commit fraud.
-Maybe we can show that you did not know you were a participant in a fraudulent scheme and that there was no intent to defraud anyone.
+Recall that a wire fraud case requires a prosecutor to prove that you had a specific intent to commit fraud.
+Perhaps we can demonstrate that you were not aware of participating in a fraudulent scheme and that there was no intent to defraud anyone.

 Often, it can be challenging for a federal prosecutor to prove all the required elements of the crime beyond a reasonable doubt.

 Perhaps we can argue mistaken facts, meaning that you were unaware that the statements you were making were false.
-Simply put, you were mistaken about a product's ability and gave incorrect information without the intent to deceive.
+Simply put, you were mistaken about a product's capabilities and provided incorrect information unintentionally.

 If your guilt of wire fraud is not in doubt, we might be able to negotiate a favorable plea bargain with the federal prosecutor.
-Maybe you could plead guilty to a lesser crime with a lighter sentence.
+Perhaps you could plead guilty to a lesser charge with a more lenient sentence.
 Sometimes, people decide to cooperate with the prosecution and give details and information about somebody else.

-Other times, we will defend you by filing a motion or motions to try to get your case dismissed, but we need the facts to support that motion.
+At other times, we will defend you by filing a motion or motions to try to get your case dismissed, but we need the facts to support those motions.
 You can't just file a motion in every case and expect to be successful.
 You need detailed facts that give you a good angle to file a motion in a federal wire fraud case.

-Once we've got the game plan together, I will give you an idea by looking at the federal sentencing guidelines and seeing what type of sentence you might be facing.
+Once we have the game plan together, I will provide you with an idea by reviewing the federal sentencing guidelines and determining the type of sentence you might face.

 We'll talk about whether you could succeed in a motion or a trial.
-Once we decide the best course of action for you and your circumstances, we will take all precautions to get you the best possible resolution.
+Once we determine the best course of action for you and your circumstances, we will take all necessary precautions to secure the best possible resolution for you.

 Our federal defense attorneys routinely appear in the Central District of California courtrooms and the United States District Court in Los Angeles.
-We offer a free case evaluation by phone or using the contact form.
+We offer a complimentary case evaluation by phone or through our contact form.
 The Hedding Law Firm is located in Los Angeles, CA.

 Related Content: